 Shortly thereafter de Vivès retired, Paul Krug took over the management.
 Under his leadership, the company developed into a major champagne house.
 From 1898 to 1910 he was also president of the Syndicat du commerce des vins de Champagne.
-In 1910 his son Joseph Krug succeeded him as one of ten children.
-Under Paul Krug II (born 1912) with his cousin Jean Seydoux, the house's leading position was consolidated and the estate increased by the purchase of first-class vineyards.
+As one of ten children, his son Joseph Krug succeeded him in 1910.
+Under Paul Krug II (born 1912) with his cousin Jean Seydoux, the house's leading position was strengthened and the estate increased by the acquisition of first-class vineyards.
 In 1999 Krug was from the group LVMH bought up.
 The shops are still managed by the family.
 These are Henri (born 1937) as Director-General and his brother Rémi Krug (born 1942).
-Their children Olivier and Caroline are already in the sixth generation also active in the company.
+Their children Olivier and Caroline are already in the sixth generation in the company operates.

 The reading of this tiny amount often takes four to five days, as only the ripest grapes are taken in one go.
 Only the must of the first grape pressing (Cuvée) is used.
 For the (first) fermentation are exclusively pièces used, these are small oak barrels with 205 liter volume.
-About 3,300 sometimes 30 years old barrels of this kind are in use.
+About 3,300 sometimes to 30 years old barrels of this kind are in use.
 The aging in old barrels causes a special smoothness.
-Around 10% of these are exchanged annually, which are first cleaned with hot water and used for up to three years before they are used for champagne production.
+Around 10% of this is exchanged annually, with the first being cleaned with hot water and then used for up to three years before being used for champagne production.
 The effort is enormous, the exact procedure but one of the many Krug quality secrets.